sirrice/sirrice.github.io/tips.md

 The PhD admissions process at top CS departments is highly competitive.
 I think it is helpful to understand the PhD admissions process from the faculty's perspective, and what is prioritized.
-This is from my perspective of what I see and may not be representative.
 It assumes a department where students are admitted by specific faculty rather than to the department as a whole.
+This is from my perspective based on what I see.
+It may not be representative and you may disagree.

 ## Axioms